Tsihugwa/Python_Projects/README.md

 # Python_Projects
-In this repository are different Branches that contain different python projects They show the different uses of python programming
+In this repository are different Branches that contain different python projects.
+To view the projects open the different branches